 Navy Quartermaster (QM) Sea/Shore Rotation

 Quartermaster is a sea-intensive rating.
-QMs spend about 40 percent of their time on shore duty and 60 percent of their time assigned to the fleet.
+QMs spend about 40 percent of their time on shore duty and 60 percent of their time assigned to a ship.

 Tour | Sea Tour | Shore Tour |